 This email translates too…

 We would like to inform you that residence permits will be issued to citizens of the United Kingdom of Great Britain and Northern Ireland who are beneficiaries of the withdrawal agreement for a period of 5/10 years, regardless of the period of previously issued residence cards.

 After 3 weeks, you can pick up your new dozvola boravka (residence permit) at the same MUP station.
 Below are mockups of the new permit straight from the ministry’s rulebook.

-Brits must re-apply before June 30, 2021.
+Brits must request a new residence permit before June 30, 2021.
 If you do not apply before the deadline, then you will be subject to fines and potentially lose your benefits.

 The situation with healthcare for Brits in the EU is a bit complex, so we will break it down into 2 buckets to make it as clear as possible (or as clear as Brexit can possibly be).

 IF you have a registered S1 form AND lived in Croatia prior to January 1, 2021 AND meet one of these criteria: